agouin/ethereum-miner/README.md

 - Hashrate and Shares monitoring of each GPU
 - Manual control of each GPU
 - Cascaded launch sequence
+- View other workers on LAN and total hashrate
 - Auto restart GPUs*
 - Auto start with program launch
 - No Donation